coq-community/manifesto/README.md

 ### Collaborative maintenance of Coq packages and tools ###

-Projects can be hosted in coq-community in one of the following case:
+Projects can be hosted in coq-community whenever any of the following is the case:

 - the initial author has stopped maintaining the project and someone else is volunteering to do so;